-'''

--m, --max-mip <0 - 7>
+--min-mip <0 - 7>, -m, --max-mip <0 - 7>

-'''

 darktable can handle and store thumbnails with up to eight different resolution steps for each image.
-This parameter defines which maximum resolution should be generated and defaults to 2.
+These parameters define which maximum resolution should be generated and default to a range of 0-2.
 There is normally no need to generate all possible resolutions here; missing ones will be automatically generated by darktable the moment they are needed.
+When asked to generate multiple resolutions at once, the lower-resolution images are quickly downsampled from the highest-resolution image.